 Our Intention: To Inspire people of all colors, cultures, and backgrounds to connect to themselves, to one another and to their community through music, dance, and dialogue.

 When tribal wars and the slave trade ravaged the coast of Guinea, people realized that in order to keep their families safe and intact that they would need to find “a safe place” to live.
 Many migrated inland to the mountains and forests.
 One of the villages that arose from this migration was called Kissidugu, where Fara spent much of his youth.

-Our troupe is a merging of cultures.
-Our members are of varied ancestry and backgrounds.
-Drawn by the strong pull of this powerful music and dance, we have all come together.
-We share a common goal.
-Under the direction of our teacher Fara Tolno we are learning, holding and sharing the rich musical tradition of Guinea, West Africa.
+Fara’s ensembles are a merging of cultures.
+Members are of varied ancestry and backgrounds.
+Drawn by the strong pull of this powerful music and dance, the members have all come together to study and be immersed in West African Traditional Arts.
+Under the direction of Master Teacher Fara Tolno the ensembles are learning, holding and sharing the rich musical tradition of Guinea, West Africa.

 Please feel free to contact us at [email protected] with any comments or inquiries.